pixeldust-project-caf/Documentations/Rules_For_Maintainers.md

   ROM source provides at that moment.
 - The device must not have any outside dependencies.
 All dependencies must be open sourced and ready to be fork with proper commit history.
+- Builds should be tested before public release.
 - Maintainers must provide changelogs for each build.